soosap/soosap.github.io/README.md

 6. Navigate to https://<your-username>.github.io/ to see your app deployed (i.e. https://soosap.github.io)

+### Chapter 5: Set up directory structure

+1. Delete `App.test.tsx` as we are not using it
+2. Create `/src/components` directory
+3. Break down App into individual components

+### Chapter 6: Anatomy of a React component

+1. Create a new directory under the `/src/components` directory and name is exactly as the component, i.e. Header
+2. `npm install clsx`

 ### Chapter 5: Adding an Avatar that looks like you